splunk/public-o11y-docs/gdi/monitors-cache/memory.rst

 .. meta::
    :description: Use this Splunk Observability Cloud integration for the Memory monitor.
 See benefits, install, configuration, and metrics

-.. note:: To collect memory utilization metrics only, use the native OTel component :ref:`host-metrics-receiver``
+.. note:: To collect memory utilization metrics only, use the native OTel component :ref:`host-metrics-receiver`.

 The
 :ref:`Splunk Distribution of OpenTelemetry Collector <otel-intro>`